NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CSP (Content Security Policy).md

 ```

 It sets two directives:
-- `default-src` = 'self':  tells the browser to load only resources that are same-origin with the document, unless other more specific directives set a different policy for other resource types
+- `default-src` = 'self':  tells the browser to load only ==src that are same-origin with the document==, unless other more specific directives set a different policy for other resource types
-- `img-src` = 'self' example.com: tells the browser to load images that are same-origin or that are served from example.com.
+- `img-src` = 'self' example.com: tells the browser to load ==images that are same-origin== or that are served from example.com.

 ### Where are the CSP defined?